chromatone/chromatone.center/theory/rhythm/counting/index.md

 ---
 title: Counting
-subtitle: A system of regularly occurring sounds that serve to assist with the performance or audition of music by allowing the easy identification of the beat.
+description: A system of regularly occurring sounds that serve to assist with the performance or audition of music by allowing the easy identification of the beat.

 date: 2021-10-13
 ---